Gustav Joseph Braun

-Biography

-Early life and military entry
+Early life and military career

 Gustav Braun was born in Buffalo, New York, on January 15, 1895.

 He began his military career in 1910 by joining the New York National Guard.
-He served six years, including on the Mexican border during the Pancho Villa Expedition in 1916.
+He served for six years, including on the Mexican Border during the Pancho Villa Expedition in 1916.
 In 1917, he passed the Regular Army examinations and was commissioned as a provisional officer.

-World War I service
+World War I

-During World War I, Braun served with multiple American units, as well as with the British Army and French Army, and took part in the Army of Occupation in Germany after the Armistice.
-As a First Lieutenant and liaison officer with the 47th Infantry Regiment, 4th Division, Braun earned the Distinguished Service Cross for heroism near Sergy, France, on July 29–30, 1918.
+During World War I, Braun served with multiple American units, as well as with the British Army and the French Army, and took part in the Army of Occupation in Germany after the Armistice with Germany in November 1918.
+As a first lieutenant and liaison officer with the 47th Infantry Regiment, 4th Division, Braun earned the Distinguished Service Cross (DSC) for heroism near Sergy, France, on July 29–30, 1918.
 Under heavy fire and without medical personnel, he established a first-aid station and carried wounded men to shelter while crossing exposed terrain under shell and machine-gun fire.

 He also received several foreign decorations for his WWI service, including the French Croix de Guerre, the Italian Croce di Guerra, and the British War Medal.

-Interwar years
+Between the wars

-Following the war, Braun held numerous instructional and staff assignments.
-He served for eight years on the faculty at the Infantry School at Fort Benning, Georgia, and later worked in the Historical Section of the Army War College.
+Following the war and into the interwar period, Braun held numerous instructional and staff assignments.
+He served for eight years on the faculty at the Infantry School at Fort Benning, Georgia, and later worked in the historical section of the Army War College.
 He spent three years in China with the 15th Infantry and served at Fort Thomas and Fort Knox in Kentucky.
-He was also Executive Officer of the CCC Replacement Training Center at Fort Knox.
+He was also executive officer of the CCC Replacement Training Center at Fort Knox.

-Braun later became professor of Military Science and Tactics at the University of California, Los Angeles, and served on the staff at the Command and General Staff School in Fort Leavenworth, Kansas.
+Braun later became professor of military science and tactics at the University of California, Los Angeles, and served on the staff at the Command and General Staff School at Fort Leavenworth, Kansas.

 World War II

-In the years leading up to Pearl Harbor, Braun was a General Staff officer with the Ninth Corps, helping to prepare West Coast defenses and coordinate training for Army National Guard units deployed to the Pacific.
+In the years leading up to Pearl Harbor, Braun was a general staff officer with the IX Corps, helping to prepare West Coast defenses and coordinate training for Army National Guard units deployed to the Pacific.

-After the U.S. entered World War II, Braun served with the Seventh Division and later with the Seventh Corps, assisting in implementing California’s coastal defense plans.
-From February 1943, he held multiple roles in the 34th Infantry Division including Chief of Staff, Regimental Commander of the 133rd Infantry Regiment, and Assistant Division Commander.
+After the U.S. entered World War II in December 1941, Braun served with the 7th Infantry Division and later with the VII Corps, assisting in implementing California’s coastal defense plans.
+From February 1943, he held multiple roles in the 34th Infantry Division including chief of staff, regimental commander of the 133rd Infantry Regiment, and assistant division commander (ADC).

-He distinguished himself again during the Gothic Line offensive in Italy.
-On September 23, 1944, Braun demonstrated extraordinary heroism near Montepiano, Italy, earning a second Distinguished Service Cross.
-General Mark W. Clark personally awarded him the Oak Leaf Cluster representing the second award on November 16, 1944.
+He distinguished himself again during the Gothic Line offensive on the Italian Front, where the 34th was serving.
+On September 23, 1944, Braun demonstrated extraordinary heroism near Montepiano, Italy, earning a second DSC.
+Lieutenant General Mark W. Clark, commanding the U.S. Fifth Army, personally awarded him the oak leaf cluster representing the second award on November 16, 1944.

-On February 13, 1945, Braun was promoted to Brigadier General by George C. Marshall, then the Army Chief of Staff.
+On February 13, 1945, Braun was promoted to brigadier general by General George C. Marshall, then the army chief of staff.